dajhub/dajhub.github.io/content/blog/debian-unstable/index.md

     This may take some time.

+{% tip(header="Tip") %}
-{{ admonition(type="tip", title="TIP: Avoiding bugs", text='In order to make your life easier in the Unstable version install the apt-listbugs and apt-listchanges packages so that you are notified "*of grave bugs or important changes when you install new packages or during an upgrade.*" <sup>[1](#debian_unstable)</sup>
+In order to make your life easier in the Unstable version install the apt-listbugs and apt-listchanges packages so that you are notified "*of grave bugs or important changes when you install new packages or during an upgrade.*" <sup>[1](#debian_unstable)</sup>

 ```bash
 sudo apt update && sudo apt install apt-listbugs apt-listchanges
 ```

-There is additional debian guidance for Unstable/Sid user which it is worth taking note of in the link below.') }}
+There is additional debian guidance for Unstable/Sid user which it is worth taking note of in the link below.

+{% end %}

 ---